 The idea began in 2009 at an abandoned warehouse in New York.
-Secret Theatre Director, Richard Crawford shares his insightful experiences with us and the hardships he’s faced for the past 13 years in his career, along with the heavy criticism he has received.
+Secret Theatre Director, Richard Crawford shares his insightful experiences with us, along with the heavy criticism he has received.

 For stage director and writer, Richard Crawford, there’s always constant pressure and expectation in every one of his productions, especially the adaptations.
 Initially starting his career as an actor, the Secret Theatre director has directed numerous stage shows across the world from Cirque du Soleil’s Dralion to Tim Burton’s Edward Scissorhands in New York.

 Similar to his shows, Crawford is always on the move.
 From New York to Hong Kong, and Hong Kong to London, Secret Theatre specialises in site-specific immersive theatres and have since gained wide popularity, however this wasn’t always the case.
 The idea for an immersive theatre experience came into being due to Crawford and his team facing funding issues.
 The space had no seats for the audience and there wasn’t a stage for the actors.
 Despite the financial difficulties, Crawford had always harboured a passion to act and write ever since his teenage years.
 Directing was something that appealed to him.

 We sat down over coffee to get to know Crawford a little bit better, and how he has managed to reach this far since his warehouse days.
 From discussing his morning routines to taking creative risks as an independent company, we find out just what goes on inside Crawford’s mind.
 Amongst his successes, Crawford also voices the oppression and difficulties he had to face at the start of Secret Theatre.